 Train Stations in Podgorica, Bar – Bus Stations in Kotor, Budva

 The Bar station is mostly actively during summer, with a route from Moscow to Bar (passing through Belgrade).
-There is also a route to Skopje, in Macedonia due to the high influx of tourists.
+Moreover, there is also a route to Skopje, in Macedonia due to the high influx of tourists.

 How to Buy a Train Ticket from Belgrade to Podgorica, Bar